MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-distributed-analysis.md

 Except for `rxExec`, we refer to these functions as the RevoScaleR *high-performance analytics*, or HPA functions.

 The exception, `rxExec`, is used to execute an arbitrary function on specified nodes (or cores) of your compute context.
 It can be used for traditional high-performance computing functions.
 The `rxExec` function offers great flexibility in how arguments are passed, so that you can specify that all nodes receive the same arguments, or provide different arguments to each node.
-For more information, see [Parallel computing in Microsoft R](how-to-revoscaler-distributed-computing-parallel-jobs.md).

 **How to obtain node-level information**